 Go around and find different brands of foundation, blush on, lipsticks, eyeliners, eye shadow, mascara, and such!

-They also have plenty of cute nail polish and skincare products like cleansers, toners, moisturizers, and face masks.
+This shop also offers plenty of cute nail polish and skincare products like cleansers, toners, moisturizers, and face masks.

 And of course, don’t forget to add to your cart some of famous Japanese sunscreens including ANESSA, Biore, and NIVEA.